Who We Are

 we have to care for the earth.

-We are seeking to create an amendment in the Declaration of Rights of Maryland’s state constitution that protects our right to a healthy environment.
+We are seeking to create an amendment in the Declaration of Rights of Maryland’s state constitution that protects our right to a healthful environment.
 Along the way, we work with partners to support policies, bills, and initiatives that flesh out the three goals this amendment is designed to achieve: environmental health; public health; environmental justice.

 Our Advisory Circle